pingcap/docs-cn/dev/reference/tools/download.md

 ## TiDB-Binlog and Lightning

-If you want to download the latest version of [TiDB-Binlog](/reference/tools/tidb-binlog/overview.md) or [Lightning](/reference/tools/tidb-lightning/overview.md), directly download the TiDB package, because both TiDB-Binlog and Lightning are included in the TiDB package.
+If you want to download the latest version of [TiDB Binlog](/reference/tidb-binlog-overview.md) or [Lightning](/reference/tools/tidb-lightning/overview.md), directly download the TiDB package, because both TiDB-Binlog and Lightning are included in the TiDB package.

 In addition, the Kafka version of TiDB-Binlog is also provided.